Who Is at Fault in a Rear-end Accident?

 A Government Entity or Private Road Owner

-Rear-end collisions can also happen when unreasonably dangerous, preventable road conditions increase crash risks.
-In those cases, you can hold the government entity or private road owner responsible.
+Rear-end collisions can also happen when unreasonably dangerous and preventable road conditions increase crash risks.
+In those cases, you can hold the government entity or private road owner responsible with the help of an attorney.

 For instance:

-• Missing or inadequate signs or lane markings that create hazardous merges or unexpected stops; or
+• Missing or inadequate signs or lane markings that create hazardous merges or unexpected stops

-Many victims of rear-end collisions don’t realize they can find fault with an entity or individual responsible for maintaining safe roads.
-But a skilled lawyer can review the road conditions and assess whether the relevant authorities knew or should have known that a particular location posed a significant, preventable risk of rear-end crashes.
+Many victims of rear-end collisions don't realize they can find fault with an entity or individual responsible for maintaining safe roads.
+A skilled lawyer can review the road conditions and assess whether the relevant authorities knew or should have known that a particular location posed a significant risk of rear-end crashes.

 Fatal Rear-End Accidents

-• Medical and other expenses the victim incurred before dying; and
+• Medical and other expenses the victim incurred before dying

 Money cannot replace a life.
-But it can offer a surviving spouse, child, or parent vital financial support during a difficult time of their lives.
-Contact a knowledgeable lawyer immediately if you recently lost a loved one in a rear-end accident.
+But it can offer a surviving spouse, child, or parent vital financial support during a difficult time in their lives.
+Contact a knowledgeable lawyer immediately if you recently lost a loved one in a rear-end car accident

 Lawyers for rear-end accident victims work to secure the maximum compensation available for their clients’ losses.
 They also serve as trusted allies, advocates, and advisors, guiding clients through the often confusing and stressful times following a rear-end collision.